Solutions-Nitriques/oembed_field/README.md

 ### TODO ###

 - Adds a auto-refresh data mechanism
-- Automatically add sites in the JIT authorized sites
+- Automatically add sites in the JIT authorized sites (for thumbnail and image services)
-- Add a field setting: Authorize only certain drivers
+- Add a field setting: Authorize only certain drivers (needs discussion on that)
 - Add MySpace driver: Waiting for **MySpace** to complete their oEmbed service

 ### History ###